Survey on Access to Health Care and Pharmaceuticals During the Pandemic (SAHCPDP)

-The SAHCPDP main sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.
+Both samples have a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.

 The two frames were stratified by province and, for each frame, a simple random sample of sampling units was selected independently within each province.

 The SAHCPDP sample has a two-stage design.
 First, dwellings will be randomly selected across Canada.
 Next, within each selected household, one individual aged 18 and over will be selected based on specific instructions within the letter they receive (or provided by the interviewer if they respond by phone).
 The instructions will use the age of household members to determine who is selected, and will vary from one household to another.
 For some households, the oldest member is selected, others the second oldest, or the youngest, etc. These letters are randomly assigned to the selected dwellings ensuring that the selected individual from within the dwelling is random.

 For the Indigenous oversample, dwellings were randomly selected from amongst those containing at least one person who self-identified as Indigenous on the 2016 Census of Population.
 Within sampled dwellings, if multiple people self-identified as Indigenous on the 2016 Census of Population, one was chosen from among them at random.

 The main sample of 40,000 dwellings is allocated provincially.
 Minimum sample sizes were determined that would ensure certain estimates would have acceptable sampling variability at the stratum level.
 Once these stratum sample size targets had been met, the remaining sample was allocated to the strata in a way that balanced the need for precision of both national-level and stratum-level estimates.
 This sample was representative of all households in the ten provinces.